Start date with DI: April 2016

 Where I am based: Washington DC, US

-Previous experience: Prior to joining DI I worked for Open Data Watch, where I monitored data published by national statistics offices.
-I also previously worked for Development Gateway and AidData, where I worked on issues related to aid, transparency and education.
-I have worked on development in a range of countries, including Haiti, Uganda and Kosovo.
-I received an MA in Politics from Princeton and a BA in Political Science from Brigham Young University.
+Previous experience: Prior to working at Development Initiatives, I worked on a number of issues related to Sustainable Development Goals indicators, open data, grassroots development and transparency.
+I’ve worked on these issues in Kosovo, Haiti, and Uganda.
+I received an MA in Politics from Princeton University and a BA in Political Science from Brigham Young University.